Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula: Introduction

 \subsection{Background and motivation}

 Let $X$ be a smooth projective 3-fold.
-Motivated by many as a higher-dimensional gauge theory and introduced by R. Thomas \cite{Th} as a holomorphic analogue of the Casson invariant, Donaldson-Thomas theory counts ideal sheaves of curves on $X$ in certain fixed topological classes.
+Motivated by many as a higher-dimensional gauge theory and introduced by R. Thomas \cite{Th} as a holomorphic analogue of the Casson invariant, Donaldson--Thomas theory counts ideal sheaves of curves on $X$ in certain fixed topological classes.

 A coherent sheaf $\I$ can be realized as an ideal sheaf of a 1-dimensional subscheme $Z\subset X$ if and only if it is torsion-free of rank 1 with trivial determinant, which means that DT theory can be viewed either as a sheaf counting theory or a curve counting theory.
-The essential connection of DT theory to other curve counting theories was first established by the work of MNOP \cite{MNOP,MNOP2}, known as the Gromov-Witten/Donaldson-Thomas correspondence.
+The essential connection of DT theory to other curve counting theories was first established by the work of MNOP \cite{MNOP,MNOP2}, known as the Gromov--Witten/Donaldson--Thomas correspondence.
 They conjectured and proved in special cases that the generating functions of GW and DT theory can be equated to each other after a change of variable.
 They adopted the localization technique in the toric setting and developed the theory of DT topological vertex.

 GW/DT correspondence has also been proved for local curves \cite{BP,OP}.
 This is the first non-toric case one can actually do computations.
 The crucial tool is the DT degeneration formula, motivated from the degeneration formula in GW theory and developed by J. Li and B. Wu \cite{LW}.
 With the degeneration formula in the simple degeneration case, one can ``split" $X$ into two simpler spaces $Y_-$ and $Y_+$, and express the DT invariant of $X$ in terms of the relative theory of $Y_\pm$ with respect to the divisor $D$.